CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ### Freeze the environment

-After any change to the dependencies, a snapshot of the full environment specification should be written to the dependency files.
+After any change to the dependencies, it's good to record snapshot of the full environment specification in a frozen requirements file (`requirements-freeze.txt`).
-This includes changes during a build and changes made interactively.
+This is
-This is to ensure that the environment is reproducible and that the dependencies are tracked at any point in time.
+to ensure that the environment can be reproduced in other builds and that the dependencies are tracked at any point in time.

 To do so, run the following from a login shell in the container.
-The script overwrites the `requirements.txt` file with the current environment specification, so it's a good idea to commit the changes to the environment file before/after running it.
+The script writes a `requirements-freeze.txt` file with the current environment specification.

 The script isn't just a `pip freeze` and the file it generates isn't made to recreate the environment from scratch, it is tightly coupled to the Dockerfile and the base image it uses.